 intended for ingestion in the form of a capsule, powder, soft gel, or gelcap, and not represented as a conventional food or as a sole item of a meal or the diet

 4. is labeled a “dietary supplement.”

-Under the current US laws, neither the FDA or any other goverment agency checks supplements to make sure that they are safe -or that they contain what their lables say they contain.
+Under the current US laws, neither the FDA or any other government agency check supplements to make sure that they are safe -or that they contain what their labels say they contain.
 In other words, supplement companies are basically on the honor system.
-I we have to take their word that the product contains what they are supposed to contain.
+We have to take their word that the product contains what they are supposed to contain.

-While most supplements do contain what they are supposed to, unfortunately some unscrupulous fly by night companies have been been cited by the FDA for putting in other product -including prescription drugs to boost the effectiveness of the supplement.
-In my opinion, there is no more of a worse case of situation than in supplements designed to enhance male performance.
-The FDA has sent warning letters to many supplement companies where supplements contained Viagra or similar compounds.
+While most supplements do contain what they are supposed to, unfortunately, some unscrupulous fly by night companies have been cited by the FDA for putting in other products -including prescription drugs to boost the effectiveness of the supplement.
+In my opinion, there is no more of a worse case of the situation than in supplements designed to enhance male performance.
+The FDA has sent warning letters to many supplement companies where supplements with Viagra or similar compounds like Levitra or Cialis

-Because of this I advise people to only buy supplements that come from a well known company that has a reputation to uphold.
-On my site, Supplement-Geek.com I routinely check companies against what the Better Business Bureau says about them and even show people what the companies look like.
-This gives people a better idea of who they are doing business with.
+Because of this, I advise people to only buy supplements that come from a well-known company that has a reputation to uphold.
+On my site, Supplement Clarity website check companies against what the Better Business Bureau says about them and even show people what the companies look like.
+This gives you a better idea of who you are doing business with.

-For example, while a company cant say that that a product treats breast cancer, they can say “supports breast health.”
+For example, while a company can't say that a product treats breast cancer, they can say “supports breast health.”
 Structure, function claims require a LOT less proof than an actual disease claim like what you would see on a drug.
-You can easily spot Structure Function Claims by looking for the buzz words like Aids, Maintains or Supports.
-Other smart sounding phrases that likewise are mostly smart sounding marketing words includes Clinically Proven and Emerging Research Suggests..
+You can easily spot Structure-Function Claims by looking for the buzz words like Aids, Maintains or Supports.
+Other smart sounding phrases that likewise are mostly smart-sounding marketing words include Clinically Proven and Emerging Research Suggests.

 Any supplement questions?